Introduction to the Jackson's Chameleon

 Calcium will be given every feeding.
 Calcium is all around our world.
 Chameleons take in calcium through diet so this is the natural way they get it.
 And unused calcium flows through the digestive tract and out the other end so there is not a danger of overdose due to feeding too much calcium.
 Therefore we will dust each feeding with calcium.

-An alternative, if the Arcadia EarthPro-A is not available is to use bee pollen and calcium powder mixed together.
+An effective alternative is to use bee pollen and calcium powder mixed together.
 Bee pollen does not stick on its own and mixing bee pollen powder with calcium powder or crushing up bee pollen granules with calcium powder will produce an effective (and well tested) every day powder supplement.
 If bee pollen is not available then the third choice would be to dust with plain calcium.
 Remember to get calcium without D3.

 Supplementation is just one component of the nutrition strategy.
 You must also have both a UV Index of 3 and feeder insects that are richly gutloaded for the Chameleon Academy supplementation regimen to work properly.